winbench/bench/docs/content/ref/config.md

 The configuration files are applied in the order they are listed above.
 The site configuration files are applied with the files near the file system root first and the one in the Bench root directory last.
-Configuration files applied later override values from files applied earlier.
+Configuration files applied later, override values from files applied earlier.

 Therefore, the site configuration file in the Bench root directory has the highest priority and the default configuration has the lowest.